brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 ### LocalForage
 [localForage][local-forage] is a JavaScript library that provides a localStorage-like API for interacting with a number of underlying storage technologies.
-It can be added to your application as a simple JavaScript file, or be installed via bower:

-`bower install localforage`

 As mentioned in the previous section, IndexedDB is not consistently supported across all browsers. localForage smooths over these types of inconsistencies for the user by implementing fallbacks when a backend driver for the datastore (such as IndexedDB) is not available.
 By default, localForage will select drivers in this order: